Test ID: HBAG Hepatitis B Surface Antigen, Serum

 Specimen Type

 This test should not be used to test or screen for chronic hepatitis B in pregnant women.
-For testing such patients, order HBAGP / Hepatitis B Surface Antigen Prenatal, Serum.
+For testing such patients, order HBAGP / Hepatitis B Virus Surface Antigen Prenatal, Serum.

 This test should not be used to screen or test asymptomatic, nonpregnant individuals with or without risk factors for hepatitis B virus (HBV) infection.
-For testing such patients, order HBGSN / Hepatitis B Surface Antigen Screen, Serum.
+For testing such patients, order HBGSN / Hepatitis B Virus Surface Antigen Screen, Serum.

 This test is not intended for testing cadaver or grossly hemolyzed specimens.
 For testing such patients, order HBGCD / Hepatitis B Surface Antigen for Cadaveric or Hemolyzed Specimens, Serum, which is US Food and Drug Administration-approved for testing on these sources.